aldld/ericbannatyne.ca/posts/rivest-vuillemin-part-1.md

 ---
-title: The Rivest-Vuillemin Theorem, Part 1: Graph Properties and Scorpions
+title: "The Rivest-Vuillemin Theorem, Part 1: Graph Properties and Scorpions"
 date: 2016-08-28
 ---